MarcioLeoS/MarcioLeoS/README.md

 ### ***About Me***

-I am a software developer with three years of professional experience and currently a computer engineering student at the start of my degree.
+I am a senior software developer with three years of professional experience and currently a computer engineering student at the start of my degree.
 I am currently working in both front-end and back-end development at a company that builds systems for large industries.
 I’m passionate about learning and enjoy creating innovative, efficient, and impactful solutions.

 <br>
 <br>